Sign up for restaurant insights

 Side dishes are an easy way to add seasonal ingredients to your menu without making big changes.
 Pairing main courses with sauces, garnishes, or small dishes will allow you to incorporate seasonal ingredients at a lower cost.

 Incorporating seasonal ingredients into your menu can be a great way to attract new customers, strengthen community relationships, and let your creativity shine.

 Building a seasonal menu that captures trending dishes can also allow you to incorporate fresh ingredients and intrigue customers who are looking for popular meals.
-While in-season foods remain consistent year to year, trends in how diners love to enjoy these ingredients shift yearly.
+While in-season foods remain consistent year to year, trends in how diners love to enjoy these ingredients shifts yearly.

-Before you put the finishing touches on your seasonal menu remember that not every item in your menu needs to be seasonal as the months’ change.
-Make sure you keep the staple dishes that your restaurant is known for so that your regular customers can enjoy their favorite meals all year round.
+Before you put the finishing touches on your seasonal menu remember that not every item in your menu needs to be seasonal as the months change.
+Make sure you keep your staple dishes that your restaurant is known for so that your regular customers can enjoy their favorite meals all year round.
 While it’s fun to feature seasonal items, consistency across your menu is essential to maintaining your restaurant’s personality.

 Ready to reach more customers with your seasonal menu?
 Sign up for Grubhub today to get access to a menu consulting team and restaurant experts who will work with you to optimize your menu for online ordering success.